 The prognosis impact of low LRP1 IHC expression in malignant cells from stage IV patients may only be partly explained by its association with microsatellite instability.
 Indeed, stage II-III MSI CRC had a better prognosis than stage II-III MSS CRC.
 However, stage IV MSI CRC are associated with poor prognosis and chemoresistance, especially to 5FU-based chemotherapy [51].
 Thus, the association of low LRP1 expression with MSI might explain the pejorative prognosis impact of low LRP1 expression on metastatic patients only.
-Moreover, a recent study had shown that stage IV CRC that were non-responders to bevacizumab therapy had a higher level of MMP12 expression may be favored by the decrease of LRP1 expression.
+Moreover, a recent study had shown that stage IV CRC that were non-responders to bevacizumab therapy had a higher level of MMP12 expression than responders [52].
+This increase in MMP12 expression may be favored by the decrease of LRP1 expression.
 However, this hypothesis remains to be demonstrated.